-The Commission has previously indicated its desire to maintain between \$750,000 and \$1,000,000 in the Conservation Fund.
+As previously stated, the Commission adheres to the Select Board's General Financial Guideline # 6, which states the goal "to maintain a balance in the Conservation Fund of at least 2% of the Town's current line item budget".
 The Conservation Commission continues to stress the need for the Town to set aside funds each year in order to spread out the tax burden over several years rather than creating a tax spike in any one fiscal year or adding to future debt service.
 This money earns interest while set aside.
 Some towns have succeeded in using the Conservation Fund as a kind of endowment fund, using earned interest to offset debt service in future years.
 The Commission has actively sought other sources of funding, such as state and federal grants, to leverage CPA funds to the fullest extent.